At Dayspring Pens, we’re big fans of taking notes by hand. However, the pen you use can make or break your experience.

 But really, you just have to find a pen that works, that unlocks the best study habits in you.

-What’s the best pen for students?
+What’s the best pen for student notes?

 From the list above, I think the Baron Fig Squire is going to be a crowd favorite for students.
 It’s just too cool and so functional.

 What’s the best pen for professionals?

 However, don’t take it from me.
 Trust the two greatest corporate professionals on TV: Don Draper and Dwight K. Schrute, who are both Jotter users.